-Application deadlines for US PhD programs are coming up over the next month.
+Application deadlines for US PhD programs are coming up over the next month (as of Nov 2017).
 We think many of our readers who are considering grad school at some point in the next few years should apply this year.

-We’re writing this informal list of pros and cons now because a number of people we’ve coached recently have been more reluctant to apply for grad school than we think they should have been.
+We’re writing this informal list of pros and cons now because a number of people we’ve recently given career coaching to have been much more reluctant to apply for grad school than we think is justified.

 Why should they take the option seriously?

 - You have to plan far ahead of time.
 If you apply now you will only begin the program late next year.
 Even if you don’t feel ready to start a PhD today, you should consider whether you will be in a year’s time.
 If you aren’t sure, applying keeps that option open.
-We’ve spoken to many people considering grad school but thought they would work for a few years before returning, only to have their situation change and grad school seem like a much better option.
-Early in your career, your mind can change more often than you expect.
+We’ve spoken to many people considering grad school who intended to work for a few years first, but then had their situation change and grad school suddenly seem like a much better option.
+Early in your career, your plans can change more often than you expect.

 - There are a number of graduate programs we often recommend, such as economics, machine learning and data science.
 There are a number of others that can also be good if they are the right personal fit for you, such as philosophy, mathematics, computer science, physics, public policy, and some areas of biology or medicine such as biomedical research.

-- Our readers are sometimes underconfident – they can get into top programs, though don’t think they can.
+- Our readers are sometimes under-confident.
+They can get into top programs, even though they don’t think they can.

-- We are concerned about untrained amateurs going directly into trying to solve very difficult problems.
+- We are concerned about untrained amateurs going directly into trying to solve very difficult and pressing global problems.
 They can then cause harm overall, by lowering the average quality of analysis or launching ill-considered projects due to a lack of experience or understanding.
-A PhD reduces the risk you will do this.
+A PhD reduces the risk you’ll accidentally do this.

 - Top programs often weight recent research more heavily than research you did a number of years ago.
 If you spend more than 2-3 years without doing relevant research in that time, this can significantly hurt your chances.

-- There are a growing number of donors in the effective altruism community (such as the AI Fellows Program) willing to fund PhD graduates to conduct research into our priority problem areas, both inside and outside academia.
-As a result the job prospects for PhD graduates who are part of the effective altruism community look better than they used to.
+- There are a growing number of donors in the effective altruism community (such as the Technology Policy Fellowship) willing to fund PhD graduates to conduct research into our priority problem areas, both inside and outside academia.
+As a result the job prospects for PhD graduates who see themselves as part of the effective altruism community look better than they used to.

-In the past we have been more pessimistic about the value of doctoral programs.
-We worry readers may see us as discouraging them more than we currently do.
+In the past we have been more pessimistic about the value of doctoral programs, and worry readers may see us as discouraging them more than we do today.

 Of course applying for grad school involves substantial costs – the time taken to compile writing samples, take standardised tests, contact references, and of course the application fee itself.
 If your chances of accepting an offer for the coming year are low enough, then it wouldn’t be worth this up-front cost.

-On top of that many of our reasons for being cautious about starting PhDs (but not necessarily applying) in the past remain correct.
+On top of that many of our past reasons for being cautious about starting PhDs remain correct.

 Reasons for caution

 - PhDs take a long time.
-In the US, “the average student takes 8.2 years to get a PhD” and on average graduate at the age of 33.
+In the US, “the average student takes 8.2 years to get a PhD” and graduates at the age of 33.
 This time can be reduced by studying in the UK or continental Europe – 57% of full-time UK PhD students finished within 5 years and 71% within 7 years, as of 2005 – though fewer of the very best programs operate there.

 - PhDs in some fields (e.g. history) seem to shrink your career options more than expand them, or are not viewed as great credentials.
 Some PhDs almost only lead to academic careers, and if you fail to secure one of those, you’ll be in trouble.
 However, note that we would like to have some people from these fields as part of the effective altruism community in order to bring in knowledge from a wider range of areas.

-- While PhDs can offer students free time, and an opportunity for intellectual exploration, many report finding them bad for their happiness and mental health.
-Some key problems appear to be little structure (which encourages many people to procrastinate), low levels of teamwork (which creates social isolation), and not enough feedback on how you’re performing (which is one of the key things requires for job satisfaction).
-In addition, many students face financial stress and uncertainty about their future prospects, especially if they want to enter a highly competitive path.
+- While PhDs can offer students free time, and an opportunity for intellectual exploration, many report finding them detrimental to their happiness and mental health.
+Some key challenges appear to be the lack of structure (which encourages many people to procrastinate), low levels of teamwork (which creates social isolation), and insufficient feedback on how you’re performing (which is one of the key things required for job satisfaction).
+In addition, many students face financial stress and uncertainty about their future prospects, especially if they want to enter a highly competitive path like academia.

 - PhDs can be expensive both in terms of tuition and living costs, though most US students receive scholarships that substantially reduce these costs.

 Despite all of these considerations, we expect many of our readers are well positioned to do PhDs as a way to advance their career.
 If you think you’re one of those, consider starting an application today.